SJTU-IPADS/Bamboo/README.md

 | **Bamboo-7B-DPO-v0.1**  | [Bamboo-DPO-v0.1](https://huggingface.co/PowerInfer/Bamboo-Bagel-DPO-v0.1) | [Bamboo-DPO-v0.1-gguf](https://huggingface.co/PowerInfer/Bamboo-DPO-v0.1-gguf)   |

 ## Performance with different sparsity
-Recent studies([Zhang et al., 2024](https://arxiv.org/pdf/2402.03804.pdf)) has shown that the activation sparsity exists in LLMs by only keep the top-k activation neurons in each layer.
+Recent studies ([Zhang et al., 2024](https://arxiv.org/pdf/2402.03804.pdf)) have shown that the activation sparsity exists in LLMs by only keeping the top-k activation neurons in each layer.
 In this subsection, we show the performance of Bamboo with different sparsity with the same method.

 ## CDF of neurons distribution
 Here we show the CDF of neurons distribution of Bamboo-7B-base-v0.1 for every FFN layer.